RigacciOrg/script.picture.photo-frame/README.md

 **[zip archive](https://github.com/RigacciOrg/script.picture.photo-frame/archive/master.zip)**
 and store it somewhere on the Kodi fileststem.

-From the **Kodi Main menu** follow the links:
-Add-ons, Search (Add-on browser), Cancel, **Install from zip file**
+From the **Kodi Main menu** follow the links: Add-ons, Search (Add-on browser), Cancel, **Install from zip file**.

 ## Add-on Settings

-You have to **manually set the window size** for the slideshow.
-Default is 1280x720, go to the add-on settings screen to change it (Main Menu, Add-ons, Photo Frame, Context Menu).
+You can change various slideshow default settings: e.g. the time for each slide, font, size and position of captions, etc. Go to the add-on settings screen to change them (Main Menu, Add-ons, Photo Frame, Context Menu).

 ## Running the Slideshow